AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 ## Capability enumeration

 To discover the detailed capabilities of a block, a Controller can enumerate its objects and signal paths.
 As well, the Controller can discover details of the classes from which those objects are built and the data types used.

 ### Object enumeration

-We refer to an object contained by a block as a _member_ of that block. **ncaBlock** has the following methods for enumerating a block's members:
+We refer to an object contained by a block as a _member_ of that block. **NcBlock** offers means of retrieving the descriptors of its members which are defined in [MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02).

-**GetMembers(...)** Returns the list of members.

-**GetMembersRecursive(...)** Returns the list of members of the block and all contained blocks.

-**FindMembersByPath(...)** Finds members of the given block, given a path specification that may include wildcards.

-**FindMembersByPathRecursive(...)** Finds members of the given block and all contained blocks, given a path specification that may include wildcards.

-**FindMembersByUserLabelRecursive(...)** Finds members of the given block and all contained blocks, given a user label value that may include wildcards.

 ### Signal path enumeration

-**ncaBlock** defines two methods Controllers can use to enumerate signal paths:

-**GetSignalFlow(...)** Returns the block's internal signal flow.

-**GetSignalFlowsRecursive(...)** Returns the internal signal flows of the given block and all contained blocks.
+**NcBlock** offers means of retrieving its signal paths which defined in [MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02).

 These functions return simple lists of signal-path descriptors.
 Each signal-path descriptor specifies the ports at each end of the signal path.

 ### Class discovery

 If a Controller does not have _a priori_ knowledge of a device's class definitions, it may discover the details of those definitions using the NCA _class discovery_ mechanism.
 This mechanism returns descriptors to the Controller for each class and datatype the device uses.
 These descriptors are sufficient for the Controller to construct well-formed API calls to the device; however, they do not describe the semantics of such calls.

+The class discovery mechanism is available through the **NcClassManager** defined in [MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02).

 ## Reliability